-A crucial aspect to Employment Law is the right to protection against any form of discrimination whether it be due to race, ethnicity, colour, sex, age, disability or nationality.
+A crucial aspect of Employment Law is the right to protection against any form of discrimination whether it be due to race, ethnicity, colour, sex, age, disability or nationality.
 It should also be noted that within the realms of sex-based discrimination, gender reassignment or marital status which includes civil partnership discrimination is also illegal.
 If a person, either employee or visitor to the company feels victimised or discriminated against in any way whilst on the premises, the employer is liable.

 How to manage employees